Back to Blog

 The whole purpose is to invest your time and energy into making money that will buy you assets and free you from having to work.
-Freedom is the aim so you are free and have the financial resources to do what ever you want with the time.
+Freedom is the aim.
+Free to do whatever you want with your time.

-Most of us want a base level of stuff, house, food and a nice coffee every now and again and these take financial recourses to get.
+Most of us want a base level of stuff, house, food, a nice coffee every now and again, and these take financial resourses to get.
 Financial independence gives you these financial resources without having to work again.

 If you are in that position then that is awesome!
-Congratulations and actually that is the position I am in.
-I love working at PopUp Business School and don't want to stop but I do want to take a break every now and again and go and do something else.
-Financial Independence gives me the power to step off the conveyor belt of income needed and go and try other projects.
-This March I am taking 7 weeks to go to Los Angeles and write a movie which I am going to work to pitch to the movie studios and sell!
+Congratulations.
+I love working at Rebel Business School and don't want to stop, but I do want to take a break every now and again and go and do something else.
+Financial independence gives me the power to step off the conveyor belt of income needed and go and try other projects.
+In March 2019, I took off 2 months and travelled to Hollywood to write a movie.

-FI gives me the option to be able to step off the wages drip feed and go and do other projects without worrying about money at the end!
+If I had needed the income every month, could I have taken 2 months off to follow my dreams?
+FI gives me the option to be able to unhook from the wages drip feed and go and do other projects without worrying about money at the end!

-I think financial independence is a worth goal for everyone to work towards to a certain extent even if you don't make it all the way to completely FI.
-Even if you only saved and invested a small sum each month the feeling of having money compounding in the back ground gives you an incredible sense of freedom.
+I think financial independence is a worthy goal for everyone to work towards to a certain extent even if you don't make it all the way.
+Even if you only saved and invested a small sum each month, the feeling of having money compounding in the background gives you an incredible sense of freedom.

-If this stuff sounds remotely interesting then I would suggest doing some more research and learning more about it.
+If this stuff sounds remotely interesting then the first step is learning more.
 What's the downside to a little more knowledge and a few more options in life?

 Why am I writing this stuff?
 There are 3 main reasons: